- February 19, 2021

 What successes have you been able to achieve with flux and then it’s parent company Blueloop?

-How did you come across Leadspace and how has Leadspace contributed to your organization?
+How did you come across HubOne (by FCMB) and how has HubOne (by FCMB) contributed to your organization?

-When we wanted to establish our company space, we wanted to be in Lagos and precisely for the first few month of our company life cycle we wanted to be in Yaba for some reasons, so we needed somewhere good, conducive and a startup friendly space to work and we searched a couple of Hubs in Yaba.
-There are a lot of them here and I think that Leadspace provided one of the most outstanding spaces that we saw, we loved the space, I mean when we first saw the space, it was amazing we loved the reception and by the time we got into the hub, the community was amazing and there were other amazing startups there.
+When we wanted to establish our company space, we wanted to be in Lagos, and precisely for the first few months of our company life cycle we wanted to be in Yaba for some reasons, so we needed somewhere good, conducive, and startup-friendly space to work and we searched a couple of Hubs in Yaba.
+There are a lot of them here and I think that Hub One provided one of the most outstanding spaces that we saw, we loved the space, I mean when we first saw the space, it was amazing we loved the reception and by the time we got into the hub, the community was amazing and there were other amazing startups there.
 We love working there, it felt homely.
-I mean having where to go to work and being able to work well was really important for us in those early stages and Leadspace gave us all that.
+I mean having where to go to work and being able to work well was really important for us in those early stages and HubOne gave us all that.

 What society believes in this part of the world is that, you need to have attained some certain heights or gone through some certain processes before you are able to achieve some kind of things, so I may be wrong but I think that for this our space that we are playing in Nigeria and Africa, our team is most likely the youngest team, to build these and get to this scale, the reason why I said this, is because we have 19 year old’s in our team, 20, 21, 22, we are not old right, very young team you know and if you look at what has being going on in the space you will see people that are either in their late 20s, 30s, 40s doing what we are doing and most of these people they’ve worked in very big institution, some of them have worked for PayPal, some have worked for banks, you know some of them have worked for google, building what we are building in this African tech space right, but I think it’s going to be like the first time that a set of young boys have been trying to build since but I think that will be the first very young team to actually build and get to where we are in terms of progress and also in terms of funding right, so my advice is that personally I don’t believe in processes as per when I say I don’t believe in processes, I don’t believe in stereotyped way of doing things.
 I believe in exploration, I believe that anything can be done and I think that is a good sign for us here in Africa that even young people, if you go to the American tech space you will see younger people doing stuff, 15 year old’s, 16, 17 doing stuff at a very big scale right so I think that this is sort of like a very good sign so out teams we have broken like a couple of really great records in Africa right of which very soon we are going to be relating out publicly so I just advice young people to just remain focused and believe in themselves believe in what their building just continue pushing don’t let anyone discourage you, don’t let what you are seeing to also discourage you, for instance I saw some sort of patterns when we started and those patterns could have been discouraging as per how things were been done currently in the Nigerian tech space but I just looked aside and continued building.
 I believed that one day it would work so that’s what I advice young people I believe, I look forward to more young people doing more awesome stuff in Nigeria and in Africa and globally too.

 This interview was brought to you by the Leadspace Team.
-Leadspace is a home to tech entrepreneurs.
+HubOne(by FCMB) is home to tech entrepreneurs.
 We provide a conducive workspace and virtual offices for businesses as well as business support services.
 Chat here to learn more.

 Photoshoot courtesy of Nathyjegs.